 Credit Education and Millennials: a BIG Opportunity for Fintechs

-Consumers don’t always understand the context of their credit score and it’s not always obvious what is needed to improve their creditworthiness.
-The truth is there’s a lot more to a credit score than just a number, and the stakes can be high for everyday people.
+Consumers don’t always understand the context of their credit scores and it’s not always obvious what is needed to improve their creditworthiness.
+The truth is there’s a lot more to a what makes up a credit score than just a number, and the stakes can be high for everyday people.
 Higher scores can save money and help consumers get approved for lower interest rates, reducing fees on everything from credit cards to home loans.

 This is particularly important for millennials, the largest generation with the most spending power in the US.
 This demographic is also entering the workforce with the highest level of debt in the nation’s history1.
 As older millennials are starting families and taking out mortgages and car loans, they’re discovering that being smart about using credit pays.

 Let’s take Melissa for example, she’s single and just seven years out of college.
 Melissa is at a point in her life where she needs credit to finance big purchases.
 She is moving to a larger apartment and needs a reliable car to commute.
-Unfortunately, she didn’t keep an eye on her credit score and ran up debt right after college.
+Unfortunately, she didn’t keep an eye on her credit scores and ran up debt right after college.
 Now she’s unable to qualify for the best rates on new loans.
 Managing credit wasn’t something that came naturally to her, and it wasn’t something taught in school.

-For consumers like Melissa, knowing their FICO® score or VantageScore is a great start, but it isn’t enough.
+For consumers like Melissa, knowing her scores is a great start, but it isn’t enough.
 They need interactive tools to show what affects the numbers: what the scores say about their financial health, their ability to access credit and what they can do to improve them.

 With today’s consumers facing the most complex credit landscape ever, there’s an excellent opportunity for fintechs to provide their customers with interactive credit education tools that offer personalized insights.
 Consumers are motivated and are seeking guidance.
-According to the National Foundation for Credit Counseling, four in five adults in the US want professional advice on basic financial issues, like how to tackle credit card debt or improve their credit score.
+According to the National Foundation for Credit Counseling, four in five adults in the US want professional advice on basic financial issues, like how to tackle credit card debt or improve their credit scores.